How to know if an electrical job actually made money

 On every job, you want three things:

 If you can only track one, track labor.
-Electrical is labor-heavy, and hour slippage is the most common way a job quietly bleeds out.
+Project work is labor-heavy, and hour slippage is the most common way a job quietly bleeds out.

 Labor cost: hours × your real cost per hour